 Least squares regression in Mata/Python

 Stata/Python data visualization

-Due to the ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis on the 7th-8th of November 10:00 am to 1:30 pm Central European Time (CET).
+The 2023 edition of this training course will be offered ONLINE on a part-time basis on the 3rd-4th of April 9:30 am to 2:00 pm Central European Summer Time (CEST).

 *To be eligible for student prices, participants must provide proof of their full-time student status for the current academic year.
 Our standard policy is to provide all full-time students, be they Undergraduates or Masters students, access to student participation rates.
 Part-time master and doctoral students who are also currently employed will however, be allocated academic status.

 Fees are subject to VAT (applied at the current Italian rate of 22%).
 Under current EU fiscal regulations, VAT will not however applied to companies, Institutions or Universities providing a valid tax registration number.

 The number of participants is limited to 8.
 Places will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 5 individuals are enrolled.